Veganism can be a tough journey to navigate generally. You add in being an athlete of any kind and the complexity definitely goes up.

 The only potential issue with whole grains is their high fibre content.
 Although very nutritious some vegan athletes may experience gut upset from a very high fibre intake.
 General recommendations for fibre are 25-30g daily.
 Yet, in practice it is not uncommon to see vegans with a fibre intake well above 60g per day.

-If a vegan athlete is experiencing significant bloating, flatulence, abdominal pain or other gut symptoms from a high fibre intake, it would make sense to go from mostly wholegrains in the diet to having a mix of high fibre, nutrient rich wholegrains and the slightly less nutritious processed grains.
+If a vegan athlete is experiencing significant bloating, flatulence, abdominal pain or other gut symptoms from a high fibre intake, it would make sense to have a mix of whole grains and lower fibre processed grains.

 Incorporate a wide variety of protein-rich foods daily